joakimk/testbot/README.markdown

+**IMPORTANT**: This is work in progress.
+This documentation describes how I imagine it will work when this branch is complete.
+The stable version can be found at: [http://github.com/joakimk/testbot](http://github.com/joakimk/testbot)

 Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
 The basic idea is that you let testbot spread the load of running your tests across multiple machines to make the tests run faster.

 Using 11 machines (25 cores) we got our test suite down to **2 minutes from 30**.
 In this particular case we got about 60% CPU effeciency.
 [More benchmarks](http://gist.github.com/287124).